 ARTICLE IN FRENCH | Le sculpteur Éric Lapointe pratique l'anamorphose.
 Cet art de haute voltige consiste à créer des formes en apparence chaotiques mais qui, lorsqu'examinées d'un certain angle, retrouvent leur sens. Étonnant!
 La Fabrique culturelle retrouvé le créateur à l'église de Deschambault.
 Il raconte commenter deux anges de bois fabriqués par Louis Jobin en 1815 ont dû être enlevés de leur socle extérieur à l'entrée du cimetière.
 Pour les remplacer, Lapointe a proposé deux autres anges fabriqués selon le principe de l'anamorphose.
 Et il en va ainsi de sa production de pièces et de sculptures uniques. À découvrir.

 Galerie LeRoyer is pleased to announce its participation to Scope NYC 2015.
 From March 6th to 8th, 2015.
 VIP Opening on the 6th at 2 PM.

-VIDEO IN FRENCH | Rebecca Makonnen meets with artist Stikki Peaches for Formule Diaz, presented at Télé-Québec.
+VIDEO IN FRENCH | Rebecca Makonnen meets with artist Stikki Peaches for Formule Diaz tv Show, on Télé-Québec.

-Galerie Leroyer is pleased to announce its participation to the first edition of Context Art Mimia, from December 5th to 9th 2012.
+Galerie LeRoyer is pleased to announce its participation to the first edition of Context Art Mimia, from December 5th to 9th 2012.